RESOStandards/uli-service/README.md

    RESO-Certification
 </h1>

+# Getting Started

+## 1. Preparing ULI Pilot Data for Ingest

+Please fill in the fields on the "Merged" tab of the spreadsheet and send the sheet to [RESO Development](mailto:dev@reso.org).
+Feel free to reach out with any additional questions.

+For those who are running the server locally, please proceed to the next step after filling their data into the Merged sheet.

+### Requirements

+- Docker version 20.10.8
+- docker-compose version 1.29.2

+Since we are using the docker-compose version 3.9, these are the minimum supported versions of these programs.

 ### Setting up project for the first time

 - Change permissions to a sub-folder `sudo chown -R 1000:1000 ./docker-data-volumes/elasticsearch`
 - Run your project with the command `docker-compose up`
 - While docker-compose up is running in one terminal, open another terminal to get inside the elasticsearch container by running the command: